little-engineer-2025/troubleshooting-1/README.md

 - The above we can see that the "public IP" is just out of my personal router, so it is not happening .

+## 14-jul-2025

+A regression situation happened because the mitigation stopped working for some period of time.

+See: [2025-07-15-fix-unknown.txt](data/2025-07-15-fix-unknown.txt) for the list of rpm packages installed from unknown source.
+From this list are removed the firefox browser and the chromium browser which where uninstalled as soon as the situation was discovered.